-There are few restrictions on foreign buyers purchasing property in Italy.
-Some nationalities have restrictions eg. if there is no reciprocal property buying agreement.
+There are no restrictions on foreign buyers purchasing property in Italy.

 It’s important to remember that almost every sale is different, but this is the general procedure;